 Problem of the Month

-Send your answers to this problem to me (Joseph DiMuro) at email@example.com by May 31, 2013.
+Send your answers to this puzzle to me (Joseph DiMuro) at firstname.lastname@example.org by March 31, 2014.

 Why Choose Mathematics at Biola?